cyberTwitty/resume-revenge-arc/README.md

+I’m a Navy veteran and cybersecurity learner focused on threat modeling, red teaming, and strategic security thinking.
+While job hunting, I want to stay sharp, learn fast, and show what I’m capable of — not out of spite, but out of love for the work and hunger to prove myself.

 This repo is what I built as an alternative to doomscrolling after every cybersecurity rejection.
 It has helped me grow my skills, clarify my goals, and demonstrate the self-starter attitude I'd love to bring to a team someday.